dventep/workshop001_etl_education/README.md

    2. Choose PosgreSQL Connector:
       ![To choose PostgreSQL Connector in Looker Studio](https://gist.githubusercontent.com/dventep/579f1646c6d6011e4e8314fb85482eba/raw/79d0afa23cb3a60b23821531b35c07fea0cb1790/choose_postgresql_connector_in_looker_studio.png)

-   3. User our credentials to connect and choose _applicant_ table of the database.
+   3. Use our credentials to connect and choose _applicant_ table of the database.

       To use our credentials, we need according Ngrok gave us, our host and port: